Account-level reporting in Amplitude

 Dynamic group properties

-You can turn your KPIs into dynamically-updating group properties.
+You can turn your KPIs into dynamically updating group properties.
 Add group properties such as “Last 7 Day Active Users” or “Monthly Active Users” to each account in your product.
-Dynamic group properties are created by Admin-level users via an Event Segmentation chart with the following steps:
+Admin-level users create dynamic group properties through an Event Segmentation chart, with the following steps:

 1. Save a single time series Event Segmentation chart: Save a user-level chart with a single time series metric that you want to track.

-Dynamic properties are not supported on frequency and property distribution metrics, or on custom formulas.
+Dynamic properties aren't supported on frequency and property distribution metrics, or on custom formulas.

 2. Determine time interval: Set the time interval you would like to update the group property on.
-For example, a rolling window of “last 7 day active users” will update every day, while “weekly active users” will update once every calendar week.
+For example, a rolling window of “last 7 day active users” updates every day, while “weekly active users” updates once every calendar week.

-Dynamic properties are not supported on static time ranges.
+Dynamic properties aren't supported on static time ranges.

 3. Name group property: Choose your group type and name for the group property.

-Editing the chart used to create the dynamic group property will not affect the property.
+Editing the chart used to create the dynamic group property doesn't affect the property.

 To learn how to create group properties using Amplitude's Salesforce integration, see Salesforce in Amplitude Sources.